-Straight arm: Straight arm recovery is typically coupled with a straight arm pull and a shoulder driven technique.
+Straight arm recovery is typically coupled with a straight arm pull and a shoulder-driven technique.
 This produces a faster stroke rate, and if properly timed with good body rotation, increases distance per stroke.

 Just as with pulls, dropping elbows in the recovery increases drag.

 Finding the pull and recovery type that suits you won’t be as effective without proper body position.